mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 #### Encryption of the default fields of a collection

-It is now possible to enable encryption for the default fields *creatorid* and *updaterid* of a collection.
+It is now possible to enable encryption for the default fields *creatorId* and *updaterId* of a collection.
 Furthermore, for all the default fields it's also possible to attribute the degree of sensitivity of the data and to provide the description of its purpose in terms of GDPR.

 ### Bug Fix